-- arthritis or osteoarthritis developing in and around the joint after surgery - infections resulting from the cruciate ligament treatment - surgical failures requiring additional treatment
+- arthritis or osteoarthritis developing in and around the joint after surgery - · infections resulting from the cruciate ligament treatment - surgical failures requiring additional treatment.

-Annual benefit limits and sub-limits apply in the policy period that treatment takes place
+The annual benefit limit and sub-limit applies in the policy period that treatment takes place

 We assess claims for qualifying treatment in the policy period that your pet receives the treatment.
 Your annual benefit limit and sub-limit reset in the next policy period.